 It makes sense that you should stay up late and do as much studying as possible when you’ve got a lot of work to get through, but it’s not going to help.
 Your brain can only take so much and after a while, the quality of the work will suffer.
 You need a break from time to time, otherwise, you’re just going to make yourself more stressed.
 It’s far more useful to stick to healthy study habits and write yourself a good schedule that includes regular breaks.
 Giving yourself a bit of time to recharge your batteries will make you more efficient when you sit down to do some studying, so you’ll actually get things done faster by working a bit less.

 This is tied to the last one because a lot of people stay up all night studying, but sleep is so important.
 If you’re not sleeping properly, you’ll be way more stressed out.
 Some people also struggle to sleep because they’re worried about their workload and it becomes a vicious cycle.
-If you’re having a lot of trouble, you could try high-potency sublingual CBD to help you relax.
+If you’re having a lot of trouble, you could try high-potency sublingual CBD to help you relax, or CBD vape juice.
 It’s important that you have a proper sleep schedule and you’re not staying up late every night, otherwise, you won’t be able to handle your stress properly.

 Partying is a big part of college life and people use it as a way to blow off steam when they’re stressed out, but that can be dangerous.
 It’s true that taking a break from your work and spending some time with friends is a good way to relieve stress but usually, those situations involve drinking.
 Drinking might seem like a good way to relieve stress because it calms you down at that moment, but it actually increases feelings of stress and anxiety afterwards, especially if you’re drinking regularly.
 That doesn’t mean you can never go out and have fun, just make sure that you’re not drinking excessively and you’re not relying on it as a way to relax and relieve stress.